Expansive Lie Group Actions: Introduction

-We will see that the orbit foliation of an expansive foliation must be expansive and this has as consequence the following result.
+We remark that the above result implies the results in \cite{IT} in any positive codimension and without stronger expansiveness assumptions.

+Let us now come back to the group actions scenario.
+Suppose that $G$ is a connected Lie Group and $\varPhi$ is a $C^r$-action of $G$ on $M$.
+It is well known that if the action is locally-free, then the set of orbits of $\varPhi$ generates a regular foliation of $M$.
+In this setting we can apply Corollary \ref{EntFol} to group actions and obtain entropy results.

-\begin{mainclly} Any expansive $C^r$-action of a connected Lie group on a closed manifold has positive geometric entropy. \end{mainclly}
+\begin{mainclly} Let $\varPhi$ be a locally-free $C^1$-action of a connected Lie group on a closed manifold such that $codim(\varPhi)>0$.
+If $\varPhi$ is expansive, then $\varPhi$ has positive geometric entropy. \end{mainclly}

+If $G=\mathbb{R}$, then $\varPhi$ is in fact a flow.
+In that case, our definition of expansiveness, implies $BW$-expansiveness.
+On the other hand, $BW$-expansive $C^r$-flows on closed manifolds, must be regular.
+This implies that their orbits generates an expansive foliation of the phase space.
+Recall that in this case, we have that the geometric entropy of the orbit foliation of $\varPhi$ is twice the topological entropy of the flow $\varPhi$, if we reparametrize $\varPhi$ with unitary speed.
+In addtion, the positiveness of the topological entropy of a regular flow is invariant under reparametrizations, then our results also have as consequence the result in \cite{ACP}.

 We also studied the symmetries of expansive actions.
 There are many efforts in the direction of understanding the symmetries of $C^r$-actions.
 We reefer the reader to the works of D. Obata, M. Leguil and B. Santiago for actions of $\Z$ and $\R$ (\cite{LOS} and \cite{O}).
-In the setting of expansive homeomorphisms P. Walters proved in \cite{W} that such systems has discrete centralizer.
-Here, we extended this result to the finitely generated case obtaining:
+In the setting of expansive homeomorphisms P. Walters proved in \cite{W} that such systems have discrete centralizer.
+In \cite{BRV} the authors proved that expansive $\R^k$-actions have quasi-trivial centralizers.
+Here we extend these results, but in order to do it, we need an additional hypothesis on $G$.
+Recall that if $G$ is a Lie group, then its Lie algebra $\mathfrak{G}$ is isomorphic to $T_eG$, where $e$ is the identity element of $G$.
+So we can see $\mathfrak{G}$ as an additive group.

+\begin{mainthm} Let $\varPhi$ be an expansive $C^1$-action of a group $G$ on a closed manifold and let $\mathfrak{G}$ be the Lie algebra of $G$.
+If the exponential map $\exp:\mathfrak{G}\to G$ is a group-homomorphism, then $\varPhi$ has quasi-trivial centralizer. \end{mainthm}

+\textit{The Finitely Generated Case} We also investigate some consequences of expansiveness in the case where $G$ is a finitely generated group.
+Recall that a continuous group action on $M$ can be seen as a pseudo-group action of $M$.
+With this interpretation, the following corollary is another consequence of Theorem \ref{EntPG}.

+\begin{mainclly} Let $M$ be a infinite, compact and locally connected metric space.
+Suppose that $\varPhi$ is a continuous action of a finitely generated group $G$ of homeomormphisms of $M$.
+If $\varPhi$ is $CW$-expansive, then it has positive geometric entropy. \end{mainclly}

+This result generalizes the results in \cite{Hur} for expansive actions of the circle.
+In addition, if $G=\mathbb{Z}$, then $\varPhi$ is the action of a single homeomorphism on $M$.
+In this case we have that the geometric entropy of $f$ is twice its topological entropy.
+As a consequence, Corollary \ref{FG} implies the classical results in \cite{Ka} and \cite{Fa}.
+Finally, we address the question of the centralizer of expansive actions in the finitely generated case.
+In this setting, we obtained the following generalization of the results in \cite{B}.

 \begin{mainthm} The centralizer of any expansive $C^0$-action of a finitely generated group G on a closed manifold is a discrete set on the space of $C^0$-actions of $G$ on $M$.

 \end{mainthm}